-Potty training, whether you have a new puppy or an adult dog, can be a messy, unsanitary, and frustrating enterprise for dogs and their people.
-But the vast majority of dogs can effectively be taught appropriate elimination behaviors, with a little consistency and patience.
+Potty training dogs, whether you have a new puppy or an adult dog, can be a messy, unsanitary and frustrating enterprise for dogs and their people.
+But potty training dogs is almost always possible — the vast majority of dogs can effectively be taught appropriate elimination behaviors, with a little consistency and patience.

-However, your dog may be having a medical issue if she seems to “leak” in her sleep; she consistently has accidents with loose stool in the house; her urine is especially dark, strong-smelling, or more frequent; or if she has always been reliably trained and suddenly begins having accidents in the house.
+However, your dog may have a medical issue if she seems to “leak” in her sleep; she consistently has accidents with loose stool in the house; her urine is especially dark, strong-smelling or more frequent; or if she has always been reliably trained and suddenly begins having accidents in the house.
 If your dog is having any of these issues, you should talk to your vet.

 “She always seems to go the second I look away!”
 I usually recommend tethering dogs to you or a nearby solid piece of furniture (unless you have a giant breed, then you may need to drill in a tether point).
 You must be able to watch your dog at all times when you are home and she is out of her crate.
 If you are unable to supervise her, crate her!
 Once she is reliably eliminating outside, you can allow her longer periods of time without direct supervision.

 Most dogs can be taught to love spending time relaxing in their crates, and crate training can be a wonderful thing when potty training dogs.
 Susan Garrett’s Crate Games DVD is a great resource.
 For some dogs, the crate is already a place where dogs potty, or it is a scary place: If so, you may want to consult with a trainer on alternative management options.